ajwans/libtoml/README.md

 Fast C parser using Ragel to generate the state machine.

-Currently targetted at toml 3f4224ecdc4a65fdd28b4fb70d46f4c0bd3700aa, with the exception of UTF8 strings.
+Currently targetted at toml b098bd2.

 Usage
 =====